1 Helpful / 4 Not

 Hole 5: wooded, straight downhill tunnel.

-Hole 6: blind, high thumber shot over a wooded gulley - once you get the shot, should be a simple birdie.
+Hole 6: blind, high thumber shot over a wooded gulley - once you get the shot, should be a simple birdie. (during summer months, the trees have grown, making this up and over a tougher line)

 Hole 7: wooded, straight, short ace-run.
 Ghetto pro tee pad, play from the crosswalk in the median of the street.